cloudevents/spec/primer.md

 ## Versioning of Attributes

 For certain CloudEvents attributes, the entity or data model referenced by its value might change over time.
-For example, `dataschemaurl` might reference one particular version of a schema document.
+For example, `dataschema` might reference one particular version of a schema document.
 Often these attribute values will then distinguish each variant by including some version-specific string as part of its value.
 For example, a version number (`v1`, `v2`), or a date (`2018-01-01`)